yoyoberenguer/EPROM/README.md

 We are using a 220pF value and this gives us 112ns delay after the count of 3 by the flip flop **LoopCount** signal will remain at a low level during at least 112ns before triggering the reset

-Mismatch(output of the comparator) is setting the clock for the loop counting circuit(2x JK flip flop)
-Mismatch output will be set to zero during PROGRAM MODE cycle and set to +5V when the Byte mismatch during the VERIFY MODE, creating a raising edge on the flip flop counter.
+Mismatch(output of the comparator) is setting the clock for the loop counting circuit(2x JK flip flop) Mismatch output will be set to zero during PROGRAM MODE cycle and set to +5V when the byte mismatch during the VERIFY MODE, creating a raising edge on the flip flop counter.

-74LS00 (NAND gate) will output +0V when the counter has at least 3 iterations.If the NAND output is connected directly to the flip flop reset through pin 15 of both JK, this will trigger the reset count to zero.
-However the NAND will be at zero volt during 20ns and will comeback to +5V.This signal will be too short to handle with the next stage.

-In our scenario I have opted to an asynchrone reset triggered by a filter RC with a time constant around 60ns (delay after the NAND output switching to a low state).

-flip flop is triggered by ResetLoop signal

 Gate 74LS08 (AND) output is high when both entries are +5V (Byte MISMATCH P!=Q & NOT CLK period raising edge (VERIFIY MODE)